 1. Constant snowfall and high-quality snow

-Although the way snow falls has changed since a few decades ago, and there are environmental changes such as rain sometimes falling in January, the benefits of the Ushiro-Tateyama mountain range behind the ski resort, which reaches an altitude of nearly 3,000m, are immeasurable.
+Compared to several decades ago, the way snow falls has changed, and there are environmental changes such as occasional rain in January, but the benefits provided by the Ushirotateyama mountain range, which reaches an altitude of nearly 3000m behind the ski resort, are immeasurable.

-The cold air that comes in from the Sea of Japan over the Northern Alps brings constant snowfall and high-quality snow to the area.
-It's interesting to note that the amount and quality of snow varies greatly between Mt.
-Jijigatake at the southern end and Hakuba Cortina at the northern end, depending on how the cold air enters.
+Cold air coming from the Sea of Japan over the Northern Alps brings consistent snowfall, and it drops high-quality snow in this area.
+It's also interesting that the amount and quality of snow differ completely between Mt.
+Jiigatake at the southern end and Hakuba Cortina at the northern end, depending on how the cold air enters the area.

-The opening season for the 10 ski resorts runs from late November until Golden Week, when the resorts close.
+The operating season for the 10 ski resorts starts in late November in some years and continues until Golden Week when the resorts close.
 The timing varies depending on the snow conditions.

-Incidentally, the earliest ski resort opening dates for the 2023-2024 season were November 30, 2023, for Tsugaike Mountain Resort, Able Hakuba Goryu, and Happo-one.
-The latest ski resort closures were May 6, 2024, for Able Hakuba Goryu and Tsugaike Mountain Resort.
-That's a full six-month ski season.
-With a valet ticket, you can freely choose from the 10 ski resorts and ski for just over five months.
+For example, in the 2023-2024 season, the earliest ski resorts to open were Tsugaike Mountain Resort, Able Hakuba Goryu, and Happo-one on November 30, 2023.
+The latest ski resorts to close were Able Hakuba Goryu and Tsugaike Mountain Resort on May 6, 2024.
+The skiable season lasts for almost half a year.
+With a valet pass, you can freely choose from the 10 ski resorts and ski for over five months.

 3.Choose from 10 ski resorts to suit your conditions, preferences, and mood